ABOUT US WHAT WE DO KEY INITIATIVES PUBLICATIONS MEMBERS

 Baltimore Energy and Infrastructure Workforce Coalition

-The newly formed Baltimore Energy and Infrastructure Workforce Coalition, a collaborative effort among public and private partners, will support the coordination of skills training and the deployment of a flexible fund for worker supports, ensuring that high-quality, publicly funded clean energy and infrastructure jobs are accessible to Baltimore City residents.
+The Baltimore Energy and Infrastructure Workforce Coalition, a collaborative effort among public and private partners, supports the coordination of skills training and the deployment of a flexible fund for worker supports, ensuring that high-quality, publicly funded clean energy and infrastructure jobs are accessible to Baltimore City residents.

 Shifting the Childcare Industry: Better Jobs for Better Access